 Walking to and from the station is also more difficult than it needs to be.
 Footpaths are narrow, and the main route from the town centre runs across a narrow bridge through the Arts & Leisure Centre complex and above Lytton Way.
-Although this bridge runs down a ramp by the time it arrives in the town square, this does restrict accessibility and requires all users of the station area to climb a level to access the gate lines.
-Although the route via the bridge is rather utilitarian, it does provide clear and easy access between the station and town centre for the majority of users.
-It is essential that this route is retained until a high-quality alternative has been provided.
+Although this bridge runs down a ramp by the time it arrives in the town square, this does restrict accessibility and requires all users of the station area to climb a level.

 It is vital to improve the station-area environment for active travel modes.
-As shown in Figure 10, accessibility analysis indicates that the majority of Stevenage is within a 15-minute cycling catchment of the station (around 85 - 90,000 people), and this catchment is increased with the use of electric bicycles.
-A significant fraction, approximately 45 - 50,000 people, are within 10 minutes cycle ride.
+As shown in Figure 10, accessibility analysis indicates that the majority of Stevenage is within a 15-minute cycling catchment of the station (around 85-90,000 people), and this catchment is increased with the use of electric bicycles.
+A significant fraction, approximately 45-50,000 people, are within 10 minutes bike ride.